xjtu-enre/ENRE-ts/packages/enre-feature-stat/fixtures/class/fancy-member-name/README.md

 * Type{Identifier, StringLiteralIdentifier, FancyStringLiteral, RawNumericLiteral,
   ConvertedNumericLiteral, ComputedValue}
     * Identifier: Normal valid identifier. **(Not included in class usage)**
-    * StringLiteralIdentifier: Valid identifier but in string literal.
+    * StringLiteralIdentifier`@intent?`: Valid identifier but in string literal.
-    * FancyStringLiteral: Invalid identifier in string literal.
+    * FancyStringLiteral`@intent?`: Invalid identifier in string literal.
-    * RawNumericLiteral: Numeric literal whose raw string is the same as its value string (base10-ed).
+    * RawNumericLiteral`@intent?`: Numeric literal whose raw string is the same as its value string (base10-ed).
-    * ConvertedNumericLiteral: Numeric literal that is not categorized into `RawNumericLiteral`.
+    * ConvertedNumericLiteral`@intent?`: Numeric literal that is not categorized into `RawNumericLiteral`.
     * ComputedValue: Use `[]` to do any expression computation (regardless of whether the expression is static determinable)

 ## Tags

-* corner-case
 * static
 * dynamic